broadinstitute/BE3D/README_FUNCTIONS.md

     # Optional
     score_type = 'LFC3D', # 'LFC' OR 'LFC3D'
     pthrs = [0.05, 0.01, 0.001], # LIST OF P-VALUE CUTOFF TO Z-SCORE ON
-)
+    gene_type = 'Human', # OPTIONAL ANNOTATION, STATES WHAT THE TARGET GENE IS IN THE CASE OF MULTIPLE SEQUENCES )
 ```